 WordPress: my favorite plug-ins (and a theme)

-I was glad that I discovered WordPress, which enables you to create a post with text and images like in a word processor.
-With one click of the mouse, you can publish that post, or first view it yourself before you share it with the world.
-And those internal links (recent posts, previous message, next message, tags, categories) are taken care off automatically.
+So I was happy to discover WordPress.
+With that system you can create a blog post or a web page, with text and images, as in a word processor.
+With the push of a button you can then publish that post, or view it yourself before sharing it with the world.
+And all those internal links and structures are taken care off.

 For almost anything that does not work with WordPress’s standard features, there is a plug-in available.
 For some of them you have to pay but many, like WordPress itself, are completely free.

 It’s wise though not to install too many plug-ins.
 They may get in conflict with each other and in such a case it can be hard to find out exactly what’s going on.

 Also, with every additional plug-in your site takes a split second longer to load.
 Even to visualize that fact, there’s a plug-in: P3 Plugin Preformance Profiler.
 If I let that one analyze my blog, there appears to be one plugin, Polylang, which requires a whopping 0.28 seconds of loading time.
 Unfortunately, I absolutely need Polylang.